sul-dlss/searchworks_traject_indexer/README.md

 OKAPI_URL="URL_HERE" bin/rake folio:update_types_cache
 ```

-Then you'll want to reindex everything so as to avoid libaries whose labels have changed from showing both versions of the label in the `building_facet` in Searchworks.
+Then you'll want to reindex everything so as to avoid libraries whose labels have changed from showing both versions of the label in the `building_facet` in Searchworks.